qxcv/comp2560/presentation/notes.md

 - How to figure out which parts of the image "look like" each joint?
   Histogram-of-gradients!
 - Just looking at gradients not so informative
-- CNNs have produced much better results
+- CNNs have produced much better results; better features
-- Can regress joints directly, but it's a highly nonlinear mapping
-- Better to use CNNs to replace HoG in graphical models

-## Existing approaches II

 - How to use motion data?
 - Extending graphical model with links between frames makes it really hard to figure out where each joint is
 - Instead, use approximations; cite Anoop's work (will cover later)
-- Other approach: don't use loops in your graphical model, but give multiple input frames, or some other motion queues, to CNN
-  - Not very effective.
-Can we do better?

 ## A hybrid approach

 - Two stages: generate a set of candidate poses for each frame using Chen & Yuille detector, then choose appropriate candidates to get temporally consistent pose sequence
+- Make it clear that this is two stages!

 ## Pose model